The Best Christmas Lights, Hot Chocolates, & More in the Greater Moncton Area

 Downtown Moncton’s angels, snowflakes, and ornament (by the Avenir Centre) are simply majestic, too!

-For 2022, Phillips Brothers on Edinburgh Drive has a backhoe covered in lights that’s a must-see!
+For 2022, Phillips Brothers on Edinburgh Drive had a backhoe covered in lights that was a must-see.
+We saw lots of lights going up on the property for 2023, too!

-We’re also huge fans of the Shediac Lobster’s Santa hat and the Alma lobster trap tree.
+We’re huge fans of the Shediac Lobster’s Santa hat and the Alma lobster trap tree.
+(We see there’s a fun potato barrel tree in Florenceville-Bristol, if you’re in that part of the province in December.)

 A trip along Elmwood Drive is a tradition for many, and for good reason!
 Right across from the entrance to Irishtown Park you’ll find a display unlikely to be matched anywhere in the city.
 Check out this great television story on the display and how it all began.
 (1150 Elmwood Drive for the exact location.)